-The Company holds a 100% interest in the Riou Lake Project located in the northern Athabasca Basin.
-During the year, the Company wrote off the deferred mineral property costs associated with its Riou Lake Project of \$10,425,937 as the Company does not have budgets or exploration activity planned for the area.
+The Company holds a 100% interest in the Riou Lake Project ("Riou Lake") located in the northern Athabasca Basin.
+During the quarter ended June 30, 2014, the Company wrote off the deferred mineral property costs associated with its Riou Lake Project of \$10,425,937 as the Company did not have budgets or exploration activity planned for the area.
 UEX continues to maintain several Riou Lake claims in good standing.
+In March 2016, one Riou Lake claim lapsed.
+The lapsing had no impact on the financial results of the Company as the claim was written off in 2014.